dominiksalvet/gim/README.md

         <img src="https://img.shields.io/discord/588895022955495424.svg?logo=discord" alt="Discord chat"></a>
 </p>

-> SIMPLE Git-based installation manager.
-Cross-platform.
-Delta updates.
-Just Shell, nothing more.
+> Simple installation manager for your Git projects.

 Wouldn't it be great to **install and update** your favorite Git projects like this?